 Under section 26A a person's taxable capital gain as determined under the Eighth Schedule must be included in a resident's taxable income.
-A taxable capital gain equals the percentage specified in paragraph 10 of the Eighth Schedule multiplied
+A taxable capital gain equals the percentage specified in paragraph 10 of the Eighth Schedule multiplied by the person's net capital gain.
+See 5.6 for detail on the inclusion of a foreign-source taxable gain in taxable income.

-12 See 5.2.3.